jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/input-output-parameter-passing.md

 ![](images/Input%20Output%20Parameter%20Passings.011.png)

-The fact, that it is an inactive command, means that it will not run, but for the rest it is the same as any other command object, so it basically has the same possibilities.
+The fact, that it is an inactive command, means that it might not run, but for the rest it is the same as any other command object, so it basically has the same possibilities.

 Here is the expression of cloning depth for __Value In__ parameters of inactive commands, which is the same notation as for active commands: